Japan Driving License Test ー How to Get One

 Converting your Driver's License

-Converting your domestic driver's license to a Japan driving license could be an alternative if your country is not part of the Geneva Convention and has no International Driver's License.
+Converting your domestic driver's license to a Japanese driving license could be an alternative if your country is not part of the Geneva Convention and has no International Driver's License.

 Depending on your country of origin, you won't even need to take the written and practical exams to convert the license.
 However, if it's not part of the list you'll have to go through the examinations to prove you're capable of driving.
 Fortunately, the cost for both exams is around 5,000 yen.